If you are applying for this course from within the UK/EU, click apply now.

 Course starts: 14 September 2020Apply now

 Almost every employer, from Nike to Netflix, has a social media presence.
-On this exciting new course you’ll develop cutting edge and highly transferable skills to meet the growing need for social media managers.
+Develop the skills and experience you need to meet the growing demand for social media managers across a wide range of industries.

-In the first year – the foundation year – you will study five modules: a module about the foundations of humanities, journalism and media theory, an essential study skills module, a foundation project module, practical numeracy skills, and a multimedia communications module.
+In the foundation year, you will study five modules: a module about the foundations of humanities, journalism and media theory, an essential study skills module, a foundation project module, practical numeracy skills, and a multimedia communications module.
 After completion of this foundation year, you will then move onto the Social Media Management honours degree course.

 Depending on the degree you wish to study after the Foundation Year, you will also take one of the optional modules.